 How we can help you

-At How-2-Drive we do everything we can to help people to learn to drive safely, and to prove they can by passing their driving test.
-This includes working in a pupil-centred way, which means lessons always focus on the learner and are tailored to their individual needs.
+At How-2-Drive we do everything we can to help people to learn to drive safely.
+This includes teaching in a pupil-centred way.
+Our lessons always focus on you as the learner and are tailored to your individual needs.

-The characteristics of ASD can be very different from one person to the next, so there is no one-size-fits-all solution when it comes to thinking about how driving lessons can be adapted to be more suitable.
+The characteristics of ASD can be very different from one person to the next.
+There is no one-size-fits-all solution when it comes to adapting driving lessons for people with autism.

-Here are some points you might like to consider before starting lessons, to help your instructor to plan the most effective lessons.
-If you are approaching another driving school, giving them this information, and seeing how they take it on board, could help you to decide if they are the right instructor for you.
+You might like to consider the following points before you start looking for a driving academy.
+When you approach your driving school of choice, give them this information and watch how they take it on board.
+Their response could help you to decide if they are the right instructor for you.

 How you cope in other learning environments

-People with autism process information differently so if you need more time to understand instructions while driving, it’s important to let your instructor know this.
-They can adapt their lesson to ensure you’re able to learn safely and at your own pace.
+People with autism process information differently.
+If you need more time to understand instructions while driving, it’s important to let your instructor know this.
+They can adapt your lesson to ensure you’re able to learn safely and at your own pace.

 Your learning style

 Most people tend to have a way in which they learn best, with or without ASD.
-For some people, they need to see things written down or in a drawing to really take them in.
-For others, it is hearing it, or repeating it themselves.
-What is best for you?
+For some people, they need to see things written down or in a drawing.
+For others, it is hearing, or repeating the information themselves.
+What is easiest for you?

 Do you prefer to get information in short bursts, or to keep going until you feel like you’ve got it?
-Might you struggle to perceive things like speed or distance?
+Do you struggle to perceive things like speed or distance?

 A supportive instructor will be keen to understand your learning needs from the very beginning, in order to put in place strategies to meet them.